Batman Eternal: Plot

 In the near future, Batman is seen tied to the Bat-Signal while Gotham City burns around him.
 In the present, Commissioner Gordon fights Professor Pyg before being joined by Batman.
 The two give chase to Pyg, with Gordon cornering one of his henchmen and ordering him to lower his weapon.
 The henchman states he does not have one.
 Gordon fires, but the bullet hits a transformer and causes a massive explosion and makes two trains collide.
 The Gotham City Police Department and Jason Bard, who had just arrived in Gotham, arrest Gordon, who is denied bail for his crimes and assigned to Blackgate Prison until his trial.
-Batman reviews the footage of the accident and learns that the henchman worked for Carmine Falcone, who has been talking to Mayor Sebastian Hady about returning Gotham to the time before the rise of Batman.
+Batman reviews the footage of the accident and learns that the henchman worked for Carmine Falcone, who has been talking to Sebastian Hady about returning Gotham to the time before the rise of Batman.
 Meanwhile, Falcone's men attack on Penguin's weapons caches.
 This makes Penguin prepare to go to war.
 Mayor Hady, under the guidance of Falcone, promotes Major Jack Forbes to interim commissioner of the GCPD, who shifts the department's priority to stopping Batman.

 Doctor Phosphorus destroys Pyg's lab, while Catwoman visits Penguin at the Iceberg Lounge to learn about disappearances in the Gotham Underground.
 Suddenly Falcone, Tiger Shark and Road Runner begin an attack on the casino.
 Catwoman saves Penguin and bystanders before the Lounge sinks to the bottom of Gotham Harbor.
 Meanwhile, Pyg destroys Road Runner's car dealership, believing he was connected to destroying the lab.
 Batman apprehends multiple Falcone thugs throughout the night for the GCPD.
 He then meets Forbes and Bard at the Bat–Signal, hoping to form an alliance similar to the one he had with Gordon.
 When Forbes threatens to shoot, Bard orders the SWAT members to fire their smoke grenades, allowing Batman to escape.
 To learn more about Falcone's past, Batman heads to Hong Kong, where is aided by the Batman of Japan.
 While there, Shen Fang reveals to having been bought out by Falcone to end the gang war in Hong Kong to return to Gotham.
 Batman returns home with Julia Pennyworth, who was injured while fighting Fang.
 In Gotham, Catwoman is captured by Falcone after attempting a heist.
 While Alfred helps nurse Julia back to health at Wayne Manor, Pyg takes Falcone and Catwoman hostage, hoping to turn Falcone into one of his henchmen for blowing up his lab, though Batman is able to stop him and rescue Catwoman.